sking-dev/terraform-how-to/README.md

-# terraform-how-to
+# Terraform How To

-This project is to record and share what I learn from using Terraform in the real world.
+This project is to record and share knowledge gained from using Terraform in the real world.